5-Day Mindful Self-Compassion Intensive

 Continuing Education Credit

-The cost for CEs for this program is $40.00.
-If you are interested in earning Continuing Education Credit for this program, please email Megan at firstname.lastname@example.org.
+The cost of CEs for this program is $40.00.
+If you are interested in earning Continuing Education Credit for this program, please email Megan a week in advance of this training at email@example.com.

 Program activities include meditation, short talks, experiential exercises, group discussion, and home practices.
 The goal is to provide a safe and supportive environment for exploring how we typically respond when difficult emotions arise and to provide tools for becoming a warm and supportive companion to ourselves.
 The emphasis of the program is on enhancing emotional resources and personal capacities.
 For more information on self-compassion, please see www.Self-Compassion.org and www.MindfulSelfCompassion.org